Rosatom: Under construction

-Abroad
+Past activity abroad

-Rosatom has the world's largest portfolio of foreign NNP construction projects with a market share of 74%.
-At the time of Russia's invasion of Ukraine, Rosatom had 73 projects in 29 countries.
+Rosatom was the world's largest portfolio of foreign NPP construction projects with a market share of 74%.
+As of the end of 2023, the portfolio of nuclear power plant construction projects abroad by Rosatom included 33 power units in 10 countries, of which 22 power units in 7 countries were under construction.

-37% of nuclear reactors under construction worldwide being built by Rosatom itself, usually the OKB Gidropress' VVER type.
-Rosatom received $66.5 billion of foreign orders in 2012, including $28.9 billion for nuclear plant construction, $24.7 billion for uranium products and $12.9 billion for nuclear fuel exports and associated activities.
+37% of nuclear reactors under construction worldwide were being built by Rosatom, usually the OKB Gidropress' VVER type.
+In 2012 Rosatom received $66.5 billion of foreign orders, including $28.9 billion for nuclear plant construction, $24.7 billion for uranium products and $12.9 billion for nuclear fuel exports and associated activities.
 In 2020, Rosatom received $138.3 billion of foreign orders, including $89.1 billion for nuclear plant construction, $13.3 billion for uranium products and $35.8 billion for nuclear fuel exports and associated activities.
 Nuclear power plants in China, India, and Iran, were either designed and built by Rosatom or with the corporation's participation.
-Rosatom is involved with the construction of the Tianwan Nuclear Power Plant in China, the construction of Kudankulam Nuclear Power Plant in India, and the construction of the Belarusian Nuclear Power Plant in Belarus.